aws-samples/amazon-sagemaker-build-train-deploy/01_build_and_train/README.md

 2. Follow the instructions in the Jupyter notebook.

-## View SageMaker's training jobs created during experimentation
+## View SageMaker training jobs created during experimentation
 1. Go back to the SageMaker Studio tab/window in the browser where you ran the JupyterLab application from when you started this module.

 2. From the sidebar meny, choose **Jobs >> Training**.